Reykjavik in June: 16 Best Things to Do Under the Midnight Sun

 • Expect larger crowds than other months.
 June is one of Iceland’s busiest months, with around 200,000 visitors arriving at Keflavik Airport, according to the Icelandic Tourist Board.
 Booking tours, accommodation, and tickets in advance is strongly recommended.

-For a week, the town’s Vidistadatun Park transforms into a hub of battles, games, crafts, and community life.
-Visitors can watch epic battles, performed by members of the reenactment group Rimmugýgur, who fight with real metal while clad in Viking costumes.
+From June 16–21, 2026, the town’s Vidistadatun Park becomes a hub of battles, games, crafts, and community life.
+Visitors can watch epic duels, performed by members of the reenactment group Rimmugýgur, who fight with real metal while clad in Viking costumes.

-You can also join the Viking games, testing your strength, speed, and cunning alongside the warriors.
-Stalls offer handcrafted goods and authentic Viking cuisine, so bring cash to make the most of the experience.
-Admission is free, making it one of the best free things to do in Iceland in June.
+You can also join the Viking games to test your strength, speed, and cunning alongside the warriors.
+Stalls offer handcrafted goods and authentic Viking cuisine, so bring cash to enjoy what's on offer.
+Admission is free, making it one of the best budget-friendly experiences in Reykjavik in June.

 If you miss the festival, you can still explore Iceland’s Viking history and sagas on guided heritage tours.
 Many of these tours start in Reykjavik and feature visits to historic sites, storytelling, and immersive Viking experiences.